s7minhas/conflictEvolution/LaTeX/Presentation/confEvoNotes.md

 expectations for civilians
 ===

+* our expectation is that groups which target civilians are not going to be any less likely to initiate more attacks in the future as the downsides they would typically incur for attacking civilians are mitigated.

 * Thus when we reconsider intrastate conflict through this multi-actor lens, we may instead find that civilians do indeed once again become passive actors in a conflict.

-* Further our expectation is that groups which target civilians are not going to be any less likely to initiate more attacks in the future as the downsides they would typically incur for attacking civilians are mitigated.

 from dyads to networks
 ===